Jefferson County, Arkansas: 2000 census

 The median income for a household in the county was $31,327, and the median income for a family was $38,252.
 Males had a median income of $31,848 versus $21,867 for females.
 The per capita income for the county was $15,417.
 About 16.00% of families and 20.50% of the population were below the poverty line, including 29.60% of those under age 18 and 17.80% of those age 65 or over.

 Government and infrastructure

+Government

+The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
+The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
+Representatives are called justices of the peace and are elected from county districts every even-numbered year.
+The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
+The Jefferson County Quorum Court has thirteen members.
+Presiding over quorum court meetings is the county judge, who serves as the chief operating officer of the county.
+The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.

+The composition of the Quorum Court following the 2024 elections is 9 Democrats and 4 Republicans.
+Justices of the Peace (members) of the Quorum Court following the elections are: